Harvard-REACT/WSR-WifiDriver/README.md

 sudo make install
 ```

 3. Change the source MAC address in random_packet (during packet injection) to the robot's MAC address.
-In file random_packet.c, modify the MAC addres on line 103 with corresponding address that was used in rx.c (Step 4).

 ```
-cd ~/linux-80211n-csitool-supplementary/injection
-vim random_packets.c
+vim ~/WSR-Toolbox-linux-80211n-csitool-supplementary/linux-80211n-csitool-supplementary/injection/random_packets.c
 ```

+In file random_packet.c, modify the MAC addres on line 103 with corresponding address that was used in rx.c (Step 3 in 'Modified Driver and Firmware Setup').

 4. Compile the packets injection code (make sure that Step 6 of previous section is completed
 ```
 cd ~
-make -C linux-80211n-csitool-supplementary/injection
+make -C WSR-Toolbox-linux-80211n-csitool-supplementary/injection
 ```

 ## Collecting CSI data packets